aipx-proto/fluent-css/README.md

     - .message (aka message bar, notice)
     - .skeleton
     - .dialog-drawer
+    - table interactive

-## Bugs
+## Bugs & Improvements

 - `.icon-only` should apply to all children of groups...
 - `button.appearance-primary` doesn't work in `.input-group`
 - add default flex size to radio checkbox spinner icon and other things that are a fixed size
 - fix label > disabled in disabled.css
 - default inline-flex for more things like `label:has(input[type=checkbox], input[type=radio])`
 - use padding and absolute positions for the marker in `details summary` instead of flex?
 Or use `float:right;`?
 - firefox & safari support? (for input pseudo elements)
 - transparent backgrounds?
 Maybe they would be better as they'd work in more random scenarios?
 - icons for input types - search, date, numeric

 ## Icons?

 - icons with svg use external
 - with [fluent icons font and css file](https://github.com/microsoft/fluentui-system-icons/blob/cd860cfdb9c60f6b731f6164b21e04909b23178e/fonts/FluentSystemIcons-Resizable.css)?
 - Icons in input: wrapper element that z-indexes input at the back and a before and after element for icons and buttons